“I don’t believe there is anything in the whole earth that you can’t learn in Berlin except the German language.” – Mark Twain’s Notebook

 Here are my suggestions for a nice visit to Berlin that has absolutely nothing to do with war or tragedy.

 1. Take a River Cruise

-Berlin has over 1,000 bridges, that’s even more than Venice!
+Berlin has over 1,000 bridges, even more than Venice!
 River cruises are the best way to see the city when your feet are blistered from walking, and help to gain a more uplifting perspective when needed.

 2. Splurge on Delicious German Food